OpenNebula/docs/source/vmware_cluster_deployment/index.rst

 .. _vmware_cluster_deployment:

 ================================================================================
-VMware Node Deployment
+VMware Cluster Deployment
 ================================================================================

-The Open Cluster Deployment Guide provides instructions on how to install and set up customized clusters based on VMware.
+The VMware Cluster Deployment Guide provides instructions on how to install and set up customized clusters based on VMware.
 First, you need to install the OpenNebula services by following the Installation and Configuration Guide.

 .. toctree::
    :maxdepth: 2